( HINT: Click-and-drag left-to-right on a chart to zoom in to a specific date range. Double-click on a chart to zoom back out. )

-While the indicator may look like noise, if you zoom in (click and drag left to right across the data range you want to see), it will make more sense.
-It is a very volatile indicator which can change daily, and this chart has 19 years of data.
+While the indicator may look like noise, if you zoom in (click-and-drag left-to-right across the data range you want to see), it will make more sense.
+It is an active indicator which can change daily, and this chart has 23 years of data.

 From Dec.
-31, 1996 through Dec.
-30, 2016, following this CrystalBull Trading Indicator would have, hypothetically, produced a Total Return 70 times that of a Buy-and-Hold strategy (23298% vs. 332%), with an average compound annual total return of 31.36% APR (The average compound annual total return of the S&P 500 during this period was just 7.59% annually).
-The Indicator had 230 round turn trades (about one per month).
-Click here to see the current readings of the CrystalBull Trading Indicator
+31, 1996 through Feb.
+03, 2023, following the CrystalBull Trading Indicator would have, hypothetically, produced a Total Return 90 times that of a Buy-and-Hold strategy (71182.67% vs. 789.81%), with an average compound annual total return of 28.63% APR (The compound annual growth rate of the S&P 500 during this period was just 8.74% APR).
+The Indicator had 305 round turn trades (about one per month), and was in the market (exposed to market risk) 50% of the time.
+It had a maximum drawdown during this period of 21.26%.
+Click here to see current readings of the CrystalBull Trading Indicator

-Click here to see this chart in linear format.
+Click here to see this chart in logarithmic format.